Graduate Theological Union

 Vellum Leaf, Vulgate Bible, 1150 AD

 The Rare Book Collection was integrated from the separate collections developed by the individual libraries of the Member Schools into the GTU Common Library when it was established in 1969.
 These collections had been built to support the theological, philosophical, and cultural aims of the individual schools in the context of their respective ecclesial, denominational, and educational commitments.
-These collections form the core component of the current GTU Rare Book Collection now numbering 8,000 volumes.
+These collections form the core component of the current GTU Rare Book Collection now numbering over 8,000 volumes.

 Dating primarily from the Reformation period to the end of the nineteenth century, the Collection contains material from the areas of Biblical, Systematic, and Moral Theology, and denominational missions, apologetics, and polity.
 Latin and German texts predominate among the older works; English, Greek, French, Spanish, and Hebrew are also represented.
 Strengths include a sizeable collection of seventeenth and eighteenth century editions of patristic authors, as well as early and later scholastic theology (Basil, Augustine, Gregory, Aquinas, Suarez, etc.)